 How long do I wait until I can interview with Amazon again?

-Being rejected in an Amazon behavioural interview does not mean that you will never be able to get a job there again.
+Being rejected in an Amazon interview does not mean that you will never be able to get a job there again.
 On the contrary, at Day One Careers, we have helped many candidates who joined Amazon after a few rejections.
 So how quickly can you reapply after a rejection?

 There is no set time limit.
-Sometimes your Amazon recruiter will advise you of a “cooling off period", which can be anything between six months to two years.
-If this is the case, we recommend honouring the cooling-off period and taking the time to improve your resume with high-impact projects.
+Sometimes your Amazon recruiter will advise you of a “cooling off period,” which can be anything between six months to two years.
+If this is the case, we recommend honoring the cooling-off period and improving your resume with high-impact projects.